If this is your first time entering this year, review below or download the Applied Arts Awards Entry Kit. Some rules have changed.

 Entry Material FAQ

 Can I submit a hard copy or disk?
-No. We accept digital entries only for this competition.
+No. We accept digital entries only for all competitions.
 Entering is quick and easy, with entry, file upload and payment completed in a few simple steps.

 The program crashed.
 Did I lose everything?
-Logging into My Entries page, you will have the opportunity to submit additional entries.
+No. In My Entries, you will have the opportunity to review your entries saved so far and submit additional entries.
 This will simply generate a new confirmation email when you complete your entries with payment.

 Payment & Refunds

-Payments can be made by Visa, MasterCard or American Express (we are accepting Amex on Canadian payments only at this time).
+The payment option is on the My Entries home page.
+Payments can be made by Interac, Visa, MasterCard or American Express (Amex on Canadian payments only at this time).
 For U.S. and foreign entries, submit fees in US funds.

-If you are entering a piece as both a Single and as part of a Series, ensure there are two entries on the My Entries page — one for the Series and one for the Single.
-Please keep a record of your submissions.
+If you are entering a piece as both a Single and as part of a Series, ensure there are two separate entries on My Entries—one for the Series and one for the Single.
+Keep a record of your submissions.

 Can I submit more entries after paying?
-Logging into My Entries page, you will have the opportunity to submit additional entries.
+In My Entries, you will have the opportunity to submit additional entries even if yours have been paid.
 This will simply generate a new confirmation email when you complete your entries with payment.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.

 I’m getting error messages when I try to pay.
 If you entered your payment information incorrectly on your first attempt, any subsequent attempts will be declined, even if you change your payment type.
-Please close your browser and log back in to My Entries using the e-mail address that appears on your entry form.
+Close your browser and log back in to My Entries.
 You should now be able to proceed with payment.
-If you continue to experience difficulties, please contact our customer service at 416-510-0909 x 21.
+If you continue to experience difficulties, contact email@example.com.

 I want to change something after I’ve paid.
 Once an entry is paid, you cannot change the category, entry format or credits.
 A paid entry is final, so make sure you submit your entry and come back to it if it’s not final before proceeding to the payment fields.

-All entrants will be notified in January 2017 via email and their submitted hi-res entries will be used for reproduction in the Community annual.
-Winners' certificates will be mailed separately, after the Community annual is published in March.
+All entrants will be notified in July 2018 via email.
+At that time, those selected as winning entrants will be required to submit high-res digital files for reproduction in the Community annual.
+Winners’ certificates will be mailed separately, after the Community annual is published.

 What do winners receive?

-- Their work published in print in the March 2017 issue
+- Their work published in print in the Fall 2018 issue

-- A complimentary copy of the March 2017 issue
+- A complimentary copy of the Fall 2018 issue

 - Their work published online in our Winners’ Gallery and Awards Archive